Long barrow: Origins of the design

-Grans Barrow on Toyd Down, Hampshire, U.K. The long barrow mound is 60 metres long, 20 metres wide and over 2 metres high.
+Grans Barrow on Toyd Down, Hampshire.
+The long barrow mound is 60 metres long, 20 metres wide and over 2 metres high.

 Religious sites

 According to one possible explanation, the long barrows served as markers of place that were connected to Early Neolithic ideas about cosmology and spirituality, and accordingly were centres of ritual activity mediated by the dead.
 The inclusion of human remains has been used to argue that these long barrows were involved in a form of ancestor veneration.
-Malone suggested that the prominence of these barrows suggested that ancestors were deemed far more important to Early Neolithic people than their Mesolithic forebears.
-In the early twentieth century, this interpretation of the long barrows as religious sites was often connected to the idea that they were the holy sites of a new religion spread by either settlers or missionaries.
+Malone suggests that the prominence of these barrows indicates that ancestors were deemed far more important to Early Neolithic people than their Mesolithic forebears.
+In the early 20th century, this interpretation of the long barrows as religious sites was often connected to the idea that they were the holy sites of a new religion spread by either settlers or missionaries.
 This explanation has been less popular with archaeologists since the 1970s.

-Adopting an approach based in cognitive archaeology, Lewis-Williams and Pearce argued that the chambered long barrows "reflected and at the same time constituted... a culturally specific expression of the neurologically generated tiered cosmos", a cosmos mediated by a system of symbols.
-They suggested that the entrances to the chambers were viewed as transitional zones where sacrificial rituals took place, and that they were possibly spaces for the transformation of the dead using fire.
+Adopting an approach based in cognitive archaeology, Lewis-Williams and Pearce argue that the chambered long barrows "reflected and at the same time constituted... a culturally specific expression of the neurologically generated tiered cosmos", a cosmos mediated by a system of symbols.
+They suggest that the entrances to the chambers were viewed as transitional zones where sacrificial rituals took place, and that they were possibly spaces for the transformation of the dead using fire.

 Territorial markers

-A second explanation is that these long barrows were intrinsically connected to the transition to farming, representing a new way of looking at the land.
+Another explanation is that these long barrows were intrinsically connected to the transition to farming, representing a new way of looking at the land.
 In this interpretation, the long barrows served as territorial markers, dividing up the land, signifying that it was occupied and controlled by a particular community, and thus warning away rival groups.
 In defending this interpretation, Malone noted that each "tomb-territory" typically had access to a range of soils and landscape types in its vicinity, suggesting that it could have represented a viable territorial area for a particular community.
-Also supporting this interpretation is the fact that the distribution of chambered long barrows on some Scottish islands shows patterns that closely mirror modern land divisions between farms and crofts.
+The distribution of chambered long barrows on some Scottish islands shows patterns that closely mirror modern land divisions between farms and crofts.
 This interpretation also draws ethnographic parallels from recorded communities around the world, who have also used monuments to demarcate territory.

 This idea became popular among archaeologists in the 1980s and 1990s, and—in downplaying religion while emphasising an economic explanation for these monuments—it was influenced by Marxist ideas then popular in the European archaeological establishment.
-In the early twenty-first century, archaeologists began to challenge this idea, as evidence emerged that much of Early Neolithic Britain was forested and its inhabitants were likely pastoralists rather than agriculturalists.
+In the early 21st century, archaeologists began to challenge this idea, as evidence emerged that much of Early Neolithic Britain was forested and its inhabitants were likely pastoralists rather than agriculturalists.
 Accordingly, communities in Britain would have been semi-nomadic, with little need for territorial demarcation or clear markings of land ownership.
 Also, this explanation fails to explain why the chambered long barrows should be clustered in certain areas rather than being evenly distributed throughout the landscape.